+I'm an Assistant Professor at BI Norwegian Business School.
 I obtained my D.Phil. in Experimental Psychology at Oxford University in 2015.
 Following that, I worked first as a research fellow at the SCHI Lab, Sussex University, and then as a research fellow at the Imagineering Institute.

 My research focusses on crossmodal perception, in particular on crossmodal correspondences in the context of sensory marketing, multisensory human-computer interaction, and multisensory design.